-As of April 28, 2012, January 28, 2012 and April 30, 2011, the Company had no borrowings outstanding under the credit facility.
+As of May 4, 2013, February 2, 2013 and April 28, 2012, the Company had no borrowings outstanding under the credit facility and the Company was in compliance with all terms and covenants of the agreement.

 5. Fair Value Measurements